 - Toss the warm barley, sprouts, cranberries, cheese and pecans in a bowl and drizzle with balsamic vinegar and maple syrup.
 Season with salt, divide into smaller bowls, and enjoy!

-- I highly recommend using a 12-inch cast iron skillet rather than a large oven-safe, non-stick skillet because typical non-stick skillets release toxins at high temperatures.
+Recommended equipment: I highly recommend using a 12-inch cast iron skillet rather than a large oven-safe, non-stick skillet because typical non-stick skillets release toxins at high temperatures.

-- Brussels sprouts are best cooked flat side down because the heat gets trapped inside the sprout and, in effect, steams it.
+Preparation tips: Brussels sprouts are best cooked flat side down because the heat gets trapped inside the sprout and, in effect, steams it.
 It’s the best way to get crispy flat sides and cooked insides.

-- If you’re adding pecans, I recommend toasting the pecans over medium heat in a separate pan.
+A note on the pecans: If you’re adding pecans, I recommend toasting the pecans over medium heat in a separate pan.
 They will burn over high heat.

 Last but certainly not least, I have an exciting announcement to make!
 Sarah of 20something cupcakes and I are starting a community cooking project called The Food Matters Project.
 Sarah brought The Food Matters Cookbook to my attention a few months ago because she loved the recipes, but mostly because it had given her a new viewpoint on food.
 I bought the cookbook, and after reading through the introduction, realized that Mark and I share the same cooking philosophy—that eating more plants and whole grains and less meat and processed food is better for our health and the environment.
 Then I poured through all 500 recipes, dog-earing many of them to try later.
 I adore the recipes because they’re healthy, simple and versatile, which are all essential recipe qualities in my mind.
 Truly, if I had to pick one cookbook to recommend above all others, it would be this one.